kimwalisch/primecount/doc/Hard-Special-Leaves.md

 }
 ```

-Initially when I found this improvement I thought it would fix my particular
+Initially, when I found this improvement, I thought it would fix my particular
 scaling issue only up to some large threshold above which the alternative method
 would become inefficient again due to its worse runtime complexity.
 I thought that
 the alternative counting method had a runtime complexity of about